vitorpbarbosa7/kedro/context/darwin/README.md

-# partitioned
+# darwin

 ## Overview

-This is your new Kedro project, which was generated using `Kedro 0.18.0`.
+This is your new Kedro project, which was generated using `Kedro 0.18.5`.

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.